Krishnagopal-Sinha/better-nothing-glyph-composer/README.md

 ## TODO:

--[ ] Brightness feature
 -[ ] Add various effect feature

--[ ] Fix Timeline preview in composer or make it empty ish or somthing ?
+-[ ] Fix Timeline preview in composer or make it empty ish or somthing?
--[x] Port on web
--[ ] Host on github pages!